 I’m ready to adopt!
 What’s next?

-Please visit the Adopt section of our website and fill out an application.
+Please visit the Adopt section of our website and fill out an application for an animal directly from their adoption profile.
 If your application is approved, one of our Customer Service Representatives will call within 72 hours to set up a time for you to come in and meet any potential pets.
 By adopting, you are not only saving the life of a shelter animal, but you are also ensuring that our center has space available for another pet in need.

 How long does the adoption process take?